 PHILADELPHIA — At the ALA Midwinter Meeting, the ALA Council passed a resolution urging all library directors to encourage and support United for Libraries memberships for each of their trustees.
 The resolution was supported by the Public Library Association (PLA), the Library Leadership and Management Association (LLAMA) and United for Libraries.

-CHICAGO — Anne R. Kenney, Carl A. Kroch University Librarian at Cornell University, has been named the 2014 winner of the Hugh C. Atkinson Memorial Award.
-Kenney will receive a cash award and citation during the 2014 ALA Annual Conference in Las Vegas.
+CHICAGO — Brian Schottlaender, Audrey Geisel university librarian at the University of California-San Diego, has been named the 2015 winner of the Hugh C. Atkinson Memorial Award.
+Schottalender will receive a cash award and citation during the 2015 ALA Annual Conference in San Francisco.

 CHICAGO — The American Library Association (ALA) is now accepting submissions for the John Cotton Dana Award (JCD).
-The award, which is managed by the Library Leadership and Management Association (LLAMA), a division of ALA, honors outstanding library public relations.
-Eight $10,000 grants are awarded each year by the H.W.
-Wilson Foundation at the annual awards reception sponsored by the ALA and EBSCO Publishing.
+The Library Leadership and Management Association (LLAMA), a division of ALA, manages the award, which honors outstanding library public relations.

 CHICAGO — If your library is considering reinventing itself and is searching for an effective process of self-discovery, then “Appreciative Inquiry” may be just what you need.
 The Library Leadership and Management Association (LLAMA) will present “Designing Our Future: Introducing Appreciative Strategic Planning,” from 1:30 - 3 p.m.
 (Central time) on Dec.
 17.